qtx-project/indicator-pivot-tick/readme.md

 >   substitute for professional financial advice or risk management strategies.
 >
 > By continuing to use this tool, you acknowledge that you have read, understood, and agree to these terms.

+### 1. Extract the ZIP File

+Once the `indicator.zip` file is downloaded, open it and extract the `PivotTick` folder.

+### 2. Move the indicator to the Appropriate Folder

+Move the extracted `PivotTick` folder into your Quantower **indicators directory**.
+This is typically located at `Quantower/Settings/Indicators/..`

+### 3. Restart Quantower

+After moving the indicator, restart Quantower to apply the changes and add the indicator to your chart.